How To Become An Insurance Agent In Kansas

 To explain scoring of these exams, we will quote the Pearson Vue Kansas Insurance Licensing Candidate Handbook,

 "The passing score of the exam is determined by the Kansas Insurance Department.
-Thorough standardization and control, Pearson VUE ensures that no individual has an unfair advantage or disadvantage because of a particular examination format.
+Through standardization and control, Pearson VUE ensures that no individual has an unfair advantage or disadvantage because of a particular examination format.
 The passing score required on each examination is 70%."

 Note: If you fail your exam, you must wait seven (7) days to retake it.
 If you fail three (3) times, you will have you wait six (6) months to retake it.